-Creating the Modern Electric Utility: The David Energy Roadmap
+PART III Creating the Modern Electricity Provider: The David Energy Roadmap

 - Retail markets should be segmented, at the very least as wholesale markets are, in order to fairly and efficiently provide the information (via price signals) that will drive more distribution-level projects.
-That means that different entities own or operate the following: poles and wires (TDSPs), wholesale power procurement (the utility), market settlement and reliability (ISO/DSO/DSP).
+That means that different entities own or operate the following: poles and wires (TDSPs or utility), wholesale power procurement (the provider), market settlement and reliability (ISO/DSO/DSP).
 As of yet, we have not discussed onsite asset management, except to say that NYREV pledges to only let third party developers own distributed assets, and never the utility.

 - Peak demand is the most serious problem the grid currently faces.
 Collocation is one powerful solution, and as franchise rights stand in the way of that, should be unilaterally abolished.